wix-playground/stylable-vue-example/README.md

 # Stylable + Vue Example

-A basic example of using Stylable and Vue together.
+A basic example of using [Stylable](https://stylable.io) and [Vue](https://vuejs.org/) together.
-This project uses a very simple manual webpack integration with the `vue-template-compiler`.
+This project uses a very simple manual webpack integration with the `vue-template-compiler`, and `webpack-dev-server` to run the example.

 > Note: current version of the Vue quick start boilerplate uses webpack 3, and does not integrate with Stylable.
-> Once the ecosystem moves to webpack `4.x`, we can consider a more encompassing integration specifically for view.
+> Once the ecosystem moves to webpack `4.x`, we can consider a more encompassing integration specifically for Vue.

 ## Installing
 1. Clone this repo